Contributed By Hiswara Bunjamin & Tandjung

-The RegTech sector in Indonesia has not reached this level of maturity as yet and regulations pertaining to online tax-filing service-providers and digital signature-providers are silent on this point.
-As mentioned above, the RegTech market in Indonesia is still in its early stages.
+The regtech sector in Indonesia has not reached this level of maturity as yet and regulations pertaining to online tax-filing service-providers and digital signature-providers are silent on this point.
+As mentioned above, the regtech market in Indonesia is still in its infancy.

-The 'building blocks' for an Indonesian blockchain industry have started to emerge in recent years.
-Although still in the early stages compared with neighbouring Singapore, Indonesia is home to several blockchain start-ups, including Indodax (previously Bitcoin Indonesia), the country’s largest crypto-currency exchange, and Pundi X, a point-of-sale device manufacturer supporting payments in crypto-currency.
+The "building blocks" for an Indonesian blockchain industry have started to emerge in recent years.
+Although still in the early stages compared with its neighbour Singapore, Indonesia is home to several blockchain start-ups, including Indodax (previously Bitcoin Indonesia), the country’s largest cryptocurrency exchange, and Pundi X, a point-of-sale device manufacturer supporting payments in cryptocurrency.
 The blockchain association of Indonesia was also launched in early 2018 at the blockchain hub, a centre dedicated to developing, promoting and offering education around blockchain technology in Jakarta.

-That being said, there are reports that OJK has a dedicated team to study how blockchain may impact the sector.
+There are also reports that OJK has a dedicated team to study how blockchain may impact the sector.
 BI has also publicly stated that it is studying blockchain technology, including investigating the introduction of a central bank digital currency (CBDC) for domestic payments.
 It is understood that the CBDC would be pegged to the Indonesian rupiah.

-In general, BI has adopted a relatively welcoming approach to blockchain technology, in contrast to its statements against crypto-currencies in Indonesia.
-In 2017, BI banned the use of crypto-currencies for transactions, which does not prohibit trading of the digital tokens themselves.
+In general, BI has adopted a relatively welcoming approach to blockchain technology, in contrast to its statements against cryptocurrency in Indonesia.
+In 2017, BI banned the use of cryptocurrency for payment transactions, although it does not prohibit the trading of digital tokens themselves.
 The ban stands, to date.